 - Plaque starts to accumulate in blood vessels

 There are different types of magnesium supplements that can be used.
 Magnesium sulfate is a common option that people use.
-Other forms include:
+Other forms include magnesium gluconate, magnesium hydroxide and magnesium citrate.

-A patient needs to consider which form of magnesium would be most effective for them.
+So, a patient needs to consider which form of magnesium would be most effective for them.
 The patient can consult with a doctor if they are unsure.
-The doctor would be able to determine the proper dosage and form of magnesium for the patient.
+The doctor can determine the proper dosage and form of magnesium for the patient.